 By John Campbell

-John Campbell is a former United States Ambassador to Nigeria, now a blogger.
+Mr. John Campbell is a former US ambassador to Nigeria.